Take Supplements As Capsules or Powder?

 Capsules have the luxury to be transported easily.
 You know the exact quantity that you are consuming and you can plan to carry the number of capsules accordingly.
 And getting some water to drink with it is easier than the facility to make a full-blown smoothie for a powdered supplement.
 You would not have to bother about something to mix capsule with, simply because the taste is bearable.
 In fact, you just pop it in the mouth and swallow within a matter of seconds without bothering to taste it.
 This makes the capsules more inviting compared to the often tasteless or poor-tasting powdered form.

-How does the powder form of supplement work?
+How does the powder form work?

 Does not feel like medicine